(523671) 2013 FZ27: Numbering and naming

+Observations

+was announced on 2 April 2014, when American astronomers Scott Sheppard and Chad Trujillo at the CTIO in Chile published their observations in a Minor Planet Electronic Circular.
+At the time the object was at 49 AU from the Sun and had an apparent magnitude of 21.1.

+'s observation arc begins with a precovery taken by the Sloan Digital Sky Survey on 20 February 2001, over 10 years before its discovery observation at Cerro Tololo.
+The Pan-STARRS-1 survey at the Haleakala Observatory also found precovery observations.

 Orbit and classification

 is a trans-Neptunian object (TNO), located beyond the orbit of Neptune (30.1 AU).
 Johnston's Archive classifies it as an unspecific "other TNO", meaning that the minor planet is neither a resonant nor a classical TNO.
-Taking the mean of the two magnitudes, and using the standard 0.25 ~ 0.05 range for minor planets of unknown albedo, a wide 335 to 748 km spread can be estimated for the diameter.
+Taking the mean of the two magnitudes, and using the standard 0.25 ~ 0.05 range for minor planets of unknown albedo, a wide 335-to-748 km spread can be estimated for the diameter.

 orbits the Sun at a distance of 37.6–58.7 AU once every 334 years and 1 month (122,013 days; semi-major axis of 48.14 AU).
 Its orbit has an eccentricity of 0.22 and an inclination of 14° with respect to the ecliptic.

-The body's observation arc begins with a precovery taken by the Sloan Digital Sky Survey on 20 February 2001, over 10 years prior to its official discovery observation at Cerro Tololo.
-The object was first announced on 2 April 2014, when American astronomers Scott Sheppard and Chad Trujillo at the CTIO in Chile published their observations in a Minor Planet Electronic Circular.
-At the time the object was at 49 AU from the Sun and had an apparent magnitude of 21.1.
-The Pan-STARRS-1 survey at the Haleakala Observatory, Hawaii, in the United States also found precovery observations of after it was announced and reported them to the Minor Planet Center at a later date.